-H8: Attitude toward OFD service has a significant positive effect on behavioral intention toward OFD service hypothetical approach and tested based on certain principles.
+H8: Attitude toward OFD service has a significant positive effect on behavioral intention toward OFD service hypothetical approach and tested based on certain princ 21.s.
 The objects of this research were students of Bhayangkara Jaya University, Bekasi.
 The types and sources of data in this study were conducted using primary data and secondary data.